thegadget-eth/pulseSurvey/README.md

 ## Available scripts

-- `node deploy-command.js`
-  - Deploy commands
+Extract messages from one guild
 - `node .`
+  - Run the bot using registered token and extract messages from all selected guilds

+- `node . -- --guild=939491779110117407`
-  - Run the bot using registered token
+  - Run the bot using registered token and extract messages from one guild